chen3feng/android-backup/README.md

 English | [简体中文](README-zh.md)

-Automatically and incrementally back up files, photos, and more from your Android device to your computer's hard drive, USB flash drive, or external hard drive via a USB cable or wireless network.
+Automatically and incrementally back up files, photos, and more from your Android device (phone or tablet) to your computer's hard drive, USB flash drive, or external hard drive via a USB cable or wireless network.

 Advantages: